apache/mxnet/benchmark/opperf/README.md

 ```
 # How does it work under the hood?

-Under the hood, executes NDArray operator or a Gluon block using randomly generated data.
-Use MXNet profiler to get summary of operator execution:
+Under the hood, executes NDArray operator using randomly generated data.
+Use MXNet profiler to get summary of the operator execution:
 1. Memory
-2. Computation time
+2. Computation time (forward, backward)

-See design proposal document for more details - https://cwiki.apache.org/confluence/display/MXNET/MXNet+Operator+Benchmarks
+See the design proposal document for more details - https://cwiki.apache.org/confluence/display/MXNET/MXNet+Operator+Benchmarks

 # TODO